sagemath/sage-archive-2023-02-01/src/doc/en/faq/faq-usage.rst

 Can I use SageMath with Python 3.x?
 """""""""""""""""""""""""""""""""""

-Currently, no (November 2016).
+Currently, no (February 2017).
 Work in progress aims to allow this in the not-so-far future.
 Until this task is completed, SageMath will continue to use Python 2.x.